thradams/cake/manual.md

 Yes but need work/review.

 ## C23 warning
-parsed, printed but not removed when compiling to c99.
+When compiling to versions < 23 it is commented

+## C23 embed
+When compiling to versions < 23 the line is replaces by the numbers

 ## C23 VAOPT
 Yes but need work.

 ## C23 BitInt(N))
 Not implemented

-## embed
-An initial implementation is already there.
-More work is necessary.

 ## elifdef elifndef
 Are implemented